Good Life Gap Program Maine, Seguinland Institute

 - Emeline, Fall Alum ‘22

-For students seeking a full semester of college credits (15), we offer additional independent studies.
+College credits come through Seguinland’s formal Agreement with the University of Southern Maine (the Portland branch of the University of Maine System).
+For students seeking a full semester of college credits (15-16), we offer additional independent studies.
 Please inquire.
 For students in the midst of college applications, we offer guidance and we are very often able to write letters of recommendation.

 • Prof. Philip Francis, PhD